Code of Conduct

 Seeking Help and Information

 This Code is not intended to be a comprehensive rulebook and cannot address every situation that you may face.
 If you feel uncomfortable about a situation or have any doubts about whether it is consistent with the Company’s ethical standards, seek help.
 We encourage you to contact your supervisor for help first.
-If your supervisor cannot answer your question or if you do not feel comfortable contacting your supervisor, contact the Company’s Chief Financial Officer or General Counsel, if any.
+If your supervisor cannot answer your question or if you do not feel comfortable contacting your supervisor, contact the Company’s Chief Financial Officer or Compliance Officer.
 The Company has also established an Ethics Helpline that is available 24 hours a day, 7 days a week at http://zogenix.silentwhistle.com or 1-877-775-6750.
 You may remain anonymous and will not be required to reveal your identity in calls to the Ethics Helpline, although providing your identity may assist the Company in addressing your questions or concerns.

 Reporting Violations of the Code